 Hampton Bay 10 ft. x 12 ft.
 Longford Wood Outdoor Patio Pergola with Sling Canopy

 Bland architectural detail

 Canopy isn't water-resistant

-Sometimes pergola users want the option of a retractable canopy that can offer shade on a sunny day.
-The Longford Wood Outdoor Pergola has an easy-to-use retractable canopy that can be extended or retracted within minutes.
-Assembly is relatively straightforward and there's plenty of space underneath for a table and chairs, a grouping of lounge chairs, or a conversation area with a firepit or low table.
+Sometimes, pergola users want the option of a retractable canopy to take advantage of a sunny day.
+The Longford Wood Outdoor Pergola's easy-to-use retractable canopy can be extended or retracted within minutes.
+Assembly is relatively straightforward, and there's plenty of space underneath for a table and chairs, a grouping of lounge chairs, or a conversation area with a fire pit or low table.
 It is the perfect addition for yards that experience both sun and shade throughout the day or year.

 Large coverage area